algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 The Backend, developed with Node.js, acts as an intermediary between the front-end and the Parser.
 It receives the uploaded SDF file through the File Upload API and forwards it to the Parsing Service, which is responsible for extracting relevant timing and structural data from the file.

-The Parser, implemented in JavaScript or Python, processes the SDF file, extracts information about timing constraints and component connections, and converts it into a JSON format that the front-end can easily interpret.
+The Parser, implemented in JavaScript or Python, processes the SDF file, extracts information about timing constraints and component connections, and converts it into a JSON format that the front end can easily interpret.
 The Backend then returns this JSON data to the Frontend, which uses it to dynamically render the FPGA structure, allowing users to explore signal connections and propagation through an intuitive visualization.

 This modular architecture ensures scalability, separation of concerns, and efficient processing of FPGA-related data, making it adaptable for future extensions and improvements.